 Originating in the Song Dynasty (960-1279 AD), the "horse

 coin" was not actual currency.
-Although
+Although Chinese literary

-coins were used.
+used.
 Collectors today believe horse coins were either

 pieces used on game boards or counters for gambling.

 Images of horses also appear on old Chinese chess pieces and

-examples can be seen at Ancient Chinese
+examples can be seen at Ancient Chinese Chess

-measure around 3 centimeters in diameter with a square or circular
+horse coins measure around 3 centimeters in diameter with

-horses depicted on the coins vary in
+The horses depicted on the coins vary in

 sleeping.
 Others are turning their head and

+neighing.
 Or, as in the example shown here, the

 high.
 Unfortunately, the horse's saddle

 always seems to be at the central hole of the coin which

 Among all the horse coins, those made in the Song